juntang-zhuang/fairseq-adabelief/README.md

 This repo is based on ```fairseq``` repository (lates version, 1.0.0a0) https://github.com/pytorch/fairseq <br>
 An implementation of AdaBelief optimizer compatible with ```fairseq``` is in ```fairseq/optim```.<br>
 The original AdaBelief implementation is in https://github.com/juntang-zhuang/Adabelief-Optimizer<br>
-Code for transformer to work with PyTorch 1.1 and CUDA9.0 is at: https://github.com/juntang-zhuang/transformer-adabelief
+Code for transformer to work with PyTorch 1.1 and CUDA9.0 is at: https://github.com/juntang-zhuang/transformer-adabelief<br>
+Link to AdaBelief repository https://github.com/juntang-zhuang/Adabelief-Optimizer <br>

 ## Dependencies